binkley/kunits/README.md

 Following [_The Rules_](https://wiki.c2.com/?MakeItWorkMakeItRightMakeItFast),
 `inline` is removed for now, until JaCoCo resolves this issue.

-#### Mixing compile errors with runtime errors for the same problem
+#### Mixing compilation errors with runtime errors for the same problem

 Incompatible unit conversions are inconsistent.
 The two cases are: